 - We meet 100% of a student’s demonstrated need

-- More than 97% of graduate students receive full-tuition scholarships
+- Almost 100% of graduate students receive full-tuition scholarships